aws-samples/aws-secure-environment-accelerator/reference-artifacts/Add-ons/DDB-Update/README.md

 ## CloudFormation template for DynamoDB table

+## Disclaimer

+This example code demonstrates deploying different patterns or tools within the Accelerator.
+It is NOT considered a part of the Accelerator, nor is it supported as part of the Accelerator.
+These add-ons are provided solely for inspirational purposes.

+## Description

 This CloudFormation script does the following:

 1. Create an Amazon S3 bucket for the JSON file containing CIDR ranges